hdbhandari/learn/MERN/exercise-tracker/README.md

 ## Introduction to the Project

 - This is a project which can help to start learning MERN stack, I have cloned and now making changes and refactoring the original code.
-- For more info please visit the authors video or blog
+- For more info please visit the author's video or blog

 ## Good to have